 Under the secured revolving credit facility we must satisfy several financial covenants, including maintaining a minimum level of stockholders' equity, a maximum level of leverage and a minimum asset coverage ratio and interest coverage ratio.
 In addition, we must comply with other general covenants, including with respect to indebtedness, liens, restricted payments and mergers and consolidations.
-None of these covenants give Bank of Montreal a veto power or a vote in approving or changing any of our policies; however, they may prohibit us from engaging in certain activities to the detriment of us and our stockholders or otherwise hamper our ability to operate our business in a manner that we deem appropriate.
 At March 31, 2009, we were in compliance with these covenants.